Larry Mowry

-Larry Mowry (born October 20, 1936) is an American professional golfer who played on the PGA Tour and Senior PGA Tour (now known as the Champions Tour).
+Larry Mowry (born October 20, 1936) is an American professional golfer who played on the PGA Tour and Senior PGA Tour.

+Career

-Mowry was born in San Diego, California.
-He turned pro in 1959.
-Mowry spent most his regular career as a club professional.
-He played on the PGA Tour full-time for several years in the 1960s.
+In 1936, Mowry was born in San Diego, California.

+In 1959, Mowry turned professional.
+He spent most his regular career as a club professional.
+Mowry played on the PGA Tour full-time for several years in the 1960s.
 He won the 1968 Rebel Yell Open and finished T-2 at the 1969 Azalea Open Invitational.
-His best finish in a major was a T-11 at the 1969 PGA Championship.
+Mowry's best finish in a major was a T-11 at the 1969 PGA Championship.

 Mowry's win at the 1987 Crestar Classic made him the first player in Senior PGA Tour history to win an event after making it through the rigors of Monday qualifying.
 That victory also made him the first former club professional to post an official Senior PGA Tour win.
 The biggest win of Mowry's career came at the 1989 Senior PGA Championship, which was held at the PGA National Golf Course in Palm Beach Gardens, Florida.

+Personal life

-Mowry is married, and has two adult children and five grandchildren.
+Mowry is married and has two adult children and five grandchildren.